Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Propagation of wave packets by perturbation of scalar systems

-These assumptions are those satisfied by the Hamiltonian that we consider in the adiabatic region (see Section~\ref{CCA}): by (3) of Theorem~\ref{adia1}, the Hamiltonians $\widetilde{H}_\ell^{{\rm adia},N,\eps} (t)$, defined for $\ell\in\{1,2\}$ in~\eqref{def:tilde_adia}, satisfy the assumptions made on the Hamiltonian $K(t)$ on the interval $[t_0,t^\flat-\delta]$ and on the interval $[t^\flat+\delta, t_0+T]$, for adequate domains $\mathcal D$ given by the cut-offs.
-Therefore, the analysis below allows to deduce Theorem~\ref{WPexp2} from Proposition~\ref{prop:close}.
-In the gap region, we also use these results in the simpler case $\delta=1$ (see Sections~\ref{sec:through} and~\ref{sec:thm_main}).
+These properties are satisfied by the Hamiltonians that we consider in the adiabatic region.
+Indeed, the formally constructed adiabatic symbol $H^{{\rm adia},\eps}(t)$ satisfies \eqref{ass_K_delta}, see property (3) of of Theorem~\ref{adia1}.
+Truncating the series at $N$ and introducing adequate temporal cut-offs, the Hamiltonians $\widetilde{H}_\ell^{{\rm adia},N,\eps} (t)$ defined for $\ell\in\{1,2\}$ in~\eqref{def:tilde_adia} satisfy both assumptions \eqref{eq:K} and \eqref{ass_K_delta} on the intervals $[t_0,t^\flat-\delta]$ and $[t^\flat+\delta, t_0+T]$.